The Bankrate promise

 - Streamlining loan applications to serve lenders and small businesses better

-When the new SBA rule changes take effect
+When the new SBA rule changes took effect

-Different aspects of the new SBA rules are set to take effect on May 11 and 12, 2023.
-Check out the specifics on when each rule change will come into play.
+Different aspects of the new SBA rules took effect on May 11 and 12, 2023.

 May 11, 2023

-The SBA will update the lending criteria and regulations for SBA 7(a) and 504 loans, including:
+The SBA updated the lending criteria and regulations for SBA 7(a) and 504 loans, including: